 Wondering what to eat in Vietnam during your first visit?
 For first-timers, deciphering a list of Vietnamese foods can be overwhelming.
-Read on to find our ten Vietnam food favorites that you need to try during your trip.
+Discover our ten Vietnam food favorites that you need to try during your trip.

 Vietnamese food has achieved cult status around the world due to the global popularity of Pho, the ubiquitous noodle soup found in cities as varied as Budapest and Cape Town.
 However, the 90+ million people who live in the Southeast Asia country eat a lot more Vietnamese foods than just Pho.